diegoami/diego_bot/data/diego.md

  - What exactly?
  - Why?
  - What else ?
- - Tell me more.
  - Go on.
+ - Can you elaborate a little more ?
 ## intent:travel
  - Have you actually lived in Poland?
  - Have you worked in Cracow, Poland?
  - Have come that you speak Polish?
  - Can you tell me more about the time you spent in Poland?
  - Can you tell me about your travels?
- - What countries have you visited?
  - What countries have you lived in?
  - Where do you plan to go next?
  - Where have you been in vacation?
+ - What is your next destination ?
  - Do you have some photos of your vacations?
  - You like to travel, but where?
  - Do you enjoy hiking?